mmtmn/riemann-hypothesis/README.md

 # buckets.py
 This script outputs the prime and non-prime counts for each bucket in the specified format, iterating from 1 bucket to 16 buckets.

+# buckets_checker.py

+This code stops as soon as it finds a bucket that contains all primes and no non-primes.
+If no such bucket is found in any configuration from 1 to 16 buckets, it will print a message stating so.

+Found a bucket with all primes in 150 bucket experiment.
+Bucket7 has all the primes.